phillebaba/eks-fargate-workshop/3_pod_resources/README.md

 | 2 vCPU | Between 4 GB and 16 GB in 1-GB increments |
 | 4 vCPU | Between 8 GB and 30 GB in 1-GB increments |

-The following steps are first done by fargate to figure out what compute configuration to use.
+The following steps are first done by fargate to figure out what compute configuration to use:
 * The maximum request out of any Init containers is used to determine the Init request vCPU and memory requirements.
 * Requests for all long-running containers are added up to determine the long-running request vCPU and memory requirements.
 * The larger of the above two values is chosen for the vCPU and memory request to use for your pod.